akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "However, the dowry is ten thousand marks of silver.
 It is easy silver, Sire.
 A precise bargain for a son who sits outside the direct line of succession.
 To refuse it is... inefficient.
 Whether it be the six hundred marks missing from a Sheriff's bag or ten thousand from a Duke's treasury, it is a coin left on the table."

+A few lords nodded, not in agreement but in habit — the reflex of men well practiced in weighing people, wheat and wool.

 Godfrey heard it.
 A coin.
-He looked down at his feet.
+His posture tightened at this sudden appraisal.
+He glanced down at his shoes.

 Roger finished speaking and returned to his ledger, the scratch of his quill the only sound in the sudden quiet.
 The Queen folded her hands and waited.